radioarcane/darkcastlefest/src/content/performers/the-neuro-farm-2024.md

    soundcloud: "https://soundcloud.com/theneurofarm"
    official: "https://www.theneurofarm.com"
 description: "The Neuro Farm is a darkwave gothic rock band based in Washington DC.
 Combining vocal harmony with soaring violin melodies, driving rhythm guitar, and ethereal sonic textures."
+seoDescription: "Prepare for the mesmerizing return of The Neuro Farm at Dark Castle Fest 2024!
+After their incredible performance in 2023, we couldn't resist bringing them back for more.
+With their unique blend of darkwave and gothic rock, The Neuro Farm captivates with soaring violin melodies, operatic vocals, and a neoclassical edge that perfectly complements Dark Castle's atmosphere."
 ref: "https://musicbrainz.org/artist/80559a54-d377-4b1e-a00c-b87f3bc537ef"
 ---